RUFFY-369/Aatam_Santulit_Robot/README.md

 The robot is built on three layers of hardboard/cardboard which are spaced 65mm (approx., due to bending of the cardboard) apart with cylindrical part of the pen's body.

+The layers are a rectangle cutout of size 160X80 mm.

 The bottom layer has slits to fit the motors.
 The mid layer has the microcontroller, breadboard and an imu.
 And the top layer has the battery and a motor driver module.